 were reinforced.
 4 Devices for following and monitoring blood glucose levels from the own child were used.
 The mother demonstrated relevant knowledge; the correct functioning of the glucometer was reinforced.
 The mother demonstrated insufficient knowledge about insulin injection; safe practices while injecting insulin were reinforced, as well as the risks of possible errors.
+Little knowledge necessary information was provided.
 5 Devices for following and monitoring blood glucose levels from the own child were used.
 The mother and child showed some insecurity, and knowledge of glucometer maintenance was reinforced.
 The mother and child demonstrated knowledge of handling and injecting insulin; however, they were uncertain about its proper dosage and the administration times for injecting the insulin correction dose.
-Safe practices while injecting insulin were reinforced, as well as the risks of possible errors. information was
+Safe practices while injecting insulin were reinforced, as well as the risks of possible errors.
+Little knowledge necessary information was provided.